liuxinhai/Point2Sequence/README.md

         cd part_seg
         python train.py
 #### Prepare Your Own Data
-You can refer to <a href="https://github.com/charlesq34/3dmodel_feature/blob/master/io/write_hdf5.py">here</a> on how to prepare your own HDF5 files for either classification or segmentation.
+Follow the dataset in PointNet++, you can refer to <a href="https://github.com/charlesq34/3dmodel_feature/blob/master/io/write_hdf5.py">here</a> on how to prepare your own HDF5 files for either classification or segmentation.
 Or you can refer to `modelnet_dataset.py` on how to read raw data files and prepare mini-batches from them.
-A more advanced way is to use TensorFlow's dataset APIs, for which you can find more documentations <a href="https://www.tensorflow.org/programmers_guide/datasets">here</a>.
 ### License
 Our code is released under MIT License (see LICENSE file for details).